daneedev/random-img-api/README.md

     apiDomain: 'localhost:4000' // your domain on which will api work (if you want to use localhost do it with port) })
 ```
+# ✅ Hosting
+- Looking for free hosting for your API?
+Use [DisHost](https://dishost.xyz)!

 # ➕ Links
 - [Package link](https://www.npmjs.com/package/randomimgapi)